Caesar3142/Lid-Driven-Cavity-PINNs/README.md

 ```

 This will:
-- Solve the lid-driven cavity flow at Re=100
+- Solve the lid-driven cavity flow at Re=100 using PINNs
 - Display convergence progress and timing information
 - Generate visualization plots
 - Export centerline velocity data to CSV files